 [Further, Phil strongly suspects that r2 is negative!!, meaning that value drift/death greatly outweigh gains in productivity+spontaneous expansion.
-If that's the case, we would be far away from the knife edge, and would basically want to concentrate on direct work]
+If that's the case, we would be far away from the knife edge, and would basically want to concentrate on direct work and on paying other people to do direct work.